REST API

 Add REST API enricher

 The REST API enricher requires the URL of an external endpoint to retrieve data.
 You can use JavaScript to customize request construction and response processing for precise control over data extraction.
-You can find some examples of JavaScript code here.
+You can find some examples of JavaScript code in the Sample scripts section of this page.

 To add REST API enricher